-A modern mountain cabin that’s located in Government Camp, Oregon, with interiors by Casey Keasler of Casework interiors.
-The three keywords to steer the project were ‘gezellig’ (Dutch for cosy), ‘alpine’ and ‘funk.’
+A mountain cabin and modern home (opens in new tab) that’s located in Government Camp, Oregon, with interiors by Casey Keasler of Casework interiors.
+The three keywords to steer the project were 'gezellig' (Dutch for cosy), 'alpine' and 'funk.'
 Alpine might sound obvious, given the location of the home, but this concept played out through the addition of functional, design-forward features like ample, accessible, discrete storage for snow gear at the entrance, and design tricks that minimise the need for snow removal and maximise natural lighting.
 Keasler also chose a simple palette of of black, white, and whitewashed wood, warmed up with pops of colour and pattern.
 The result is a matte black cabin with abundant personal touches, making a welcoming, low-maintenance weekend retreat for a growing family.

 After a three-year stint abroad in Amsterdam with their two young kids, these owners had big dreams of a small chalet.
 Their time abroad informed their decision making and influences for the home.
 The active family wanted a low-maintenance weekend retreat that would 'give energy and not take it away'.
 The starting point was a three story structure by Keystone Architecture built by Ethan Beck Homes with a sloping roof that could shoulder snow load, much like ski chalets sited above the treeline.

 The tall, thin cabin calls to mind the century-old residences that line the canals of Amsterdam—with the addition of a sloping roof for functionality in the region's heavy snow conditions.